 - If there are any rules we need to follow, make sure you start with them.
 You do not want to have any information rejected because you did not follow the rules.

-- Make sure the font is large enough for the reader to see the information easily.
+- Make sure it is large enough for the reader to see the information easily.

-- Try to select a font that catches the attention of the reader.
+- Try to select one that catches the attention of the reader.
 If you can grab and hold the attention of your visitors, they will have an easier time digesting the material you put in front of them.

-- Think about the personality and mood of the font.
+- Think about the personality and mood.
 Make sure this is an accurate reflection of the information you want to share.